Mutant Mass Review

 It’s not that I didn’t mind looking a little slimmer, I just wanted to build some serious, intimidating bulk.

-While my gym programme was shaping up nicely (I was focusing exclusively on the no-nonsense compound exercises: deadlift, squat, bench), it became apparent that I needed to turbocharge my diet for the sizeable results I was after.
+While my gym programme was shaping up nicely (I was doing Stronglifts 5×5 – a no-nonsense full-body routine which focuses on squat, deadlift, bench, rows and overhead press), it became apparent that I needed to turbocharge my diet for the sizeable results I was after.

 It was at this point that a friend recommended I try Mutant Mass.